stat824/stat824.github.io/content/docs/ms1/asymptotic_mle.md

 ## The rigorous argument

 We will now give the rigorous argument which does not assume the existence of the second derivative of the log-likelihood.
 Instead of taking second derivative first and then apply the law of large numbers as we did above, we will apply the law of large numbers first.
-The key idea is that in some cases, the expectation operator can exhibit a smoothing property that allows $L(\theta):=\mathbb{E} _ {\theta^{\ast}}\log_{\theta}(X)$ to be twice differentiable even if the log-density is not.
+The key idea is that in some cases, the expectation operator can exhibit a smoothing property that allows $L(\theta):=\mathbb{E} _ {\theta^{\ast}}\log p _ {\theta}(X)$ to be twice differentiable even if the log-density is not.
 In this case, we have the second order Taylor expansion

 $$
 L(\theta^{\ast}+t)=L(\theta^{\ast})-\frac{t^{2}}{2}I_{\theta^{\ast}}+o(t^{2}).